 World’s first soft robotic muscle strengthening system.
 Developed in collaboration with leading Fortune 500 companies

-The world’s first soft robotic muscle strengthening system.
-Ironhand strengthens the human grip, prevents strain injuries and reduces the number of sick leave as well as costs associated with it.
+Ironhand strengthens the human grip, allowing industry workers to use less grip force when performing repetitive tasks.
+Less force used reduces fatigue, prevents strain injuries and reduces the number of sick leave days as well as costs associated with it.

-The glove is equipped with artificial tendons and pressure sensors that trigger the servo motors installed in the power pack.
-These motors provide the operator with an extra powerful grip.
-The grip can be easily adjusted to a specific work task by providing individual configuration possibilities.
-At the same time as it supports the operator, Ironhand collects data to enable a digital risk assessment of the hand in which use cases that run a potential high ergonomic risk is evaluated and identified.
-The data is used in combination with two scientific risk assessment methods, KIM/MHO and HAL/TLV, and provides a calculation of the operator’s risk of developing strain injuries as well as the potential risk reduction which Ironhand can contribute.
-The data capabilities makes it possible to connect the operator and integrate the human into the Industry 4.0 / Factory of the Future concept.
+Ironhand collects data to enable a digital risk assessment in which use cases that run a potential high ergonomic risk is evaluated and identified.
+The analysis provides an assessment of the operator’s risk of developing strain injuries as well as the potential risk reduction which Ironhand can contribute.
+The data capabilities make it possible to connect the operator and integrate the human into the Industry 4.0 / Factory of the Future concept.